Ohio water finance agency issues more triple-A green bonds

 S&P credit analysts John Schulz and Peter Murphy said by email that the bonds are secured by repayments from loans provided to local municipalities and pointed to the cross-collateralization.

-"The pledged loans of $10.8 billion far exceed the $7.8 million in outstanding debt service, and the loans provide strong coverage and access to combined funds of about $1.78 billion, which is more than sufficient to pass for our extreme stress scenarios," they said.
+"The pledged loans of $10.8 billion far exceed the $7.8 million in outstanding debt service, and the loans provide strong coverage," they said.
+"The fund also has access to combined funds of about $1.78 billion, which is more than sufficient to pass for our extreme stress scenarios."

 S&P also affirmed its AAA and AAA/A1-plus ratings on OWDA's outstanding WPCLF and DWAF revenue bonds and noted that the DWAF portfolio includes 278 borrowers with $2.4 billion of debt.
 In an August filing on the Municipal Securities Rulemaking Board's EMMA website, the OWDA said it had entered into a note purchase agreement with Piper Sandler to issue up to $850 million of DWAF notes for short-term needs to fund DWAF loans.
 The future note issuances will be paid off with the proceeds of future DWAF bond issuances.